luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 The input table describing introns needs to contain introns info in separate columns:
 1.  start coordinate
 2.  end coordinate
-3.  chromosome ID; these chromosome IDs must match with the chromosome IDs in the GTF and FASTA which you use
+3.  chromosome ID; these chromosome IDs must match with the chromosome IDs in the GTF and FASTA (Homo.gtf)
 4.  strand
-5.  gene ID of gene where intron occurs in; these gene IDs must match with the gene IDs in the GTF which you use
+5.  gene ID of gene where intron occurs in; these gene IDs must match with the gene IDs in the GTF

-**Recommendation:**  use the GTF files from Ensembl as they also contain information on the gene types (coding, non-coding, etc.) as these information will get used as well.

 **Example:**  With introns.tab being a table describing human introns with these columns (and maybe more)